uu-semp/swedish-learning-app-2025/team15/README.md

 - Three progressive levels with increasing linguistic complexity
 - Immediate feedback on answers (correct/incorrect detection)
 - End-of-level performance summaries for progress tracking
-- Support for English and Swedish language files
+- Support for English and Swedish language
 - Score counter and wardrobe popup interactions

 ## 🧰 Technologies Used